-During summer in zone 9 it may certainly feel like the tropics; however, in winter when temperatures dip in to the 20s or 30s, you may worry about one of your tender tropical plants.
-Because zone 9 is mostly a subtropical climate, it’s necessary to select tropical plants that are hardy in zone 9 and grow non-hardy tropical plants as annuals.
+During summer in zone 9 it may certainly feel like the tropics; however, in winter when temperatures dip in to the 20’s or 30’s (-1 to -7 C.), you may worry about one of your tender tropical plants.
+Since zone 9 is mostly a subtropical climate, it’s necessary to select tropical plants that are hardy in zone 9 and grow non-hardy tropical plants as annuals.
 Continue reading to learn about growing tropical gardens in zone 9.

 Caring For Tropical Plants in Zone 9 Gardens